Quality Rolling Steel Doors

 See initial Turns coiling door parts.

 Amount of turns of the tensions shaft to apply spring tension from zero with the door in the fully open position.
-These turns provide the minimum moment or force to hold door in the open position.
+These turns provide the minimum momentum or force to hold door in the open position.

 Inside Adjusting Wheel